 On May 19, more than 430 friends and supporters of the Northwestern Brain Tumor Institute (NBTI) gathered for the eighth annual Minds Matter Benefit Dinner.
-This year’s fundraiser at the Four Seasons Hotel Chicago raised nearly $600,000 in support of the NBTI’s mission areas of research, education, and care.
+This year’s fundraiser at the Four Seasons Hotel Chicago raised over $600,000 in support of the NBTI’s mission areas of research, education, and care.

 “It’s clear that the NBTI puts patients and families first, never losing sight of home and heart,” said Geoffrey Baer, who is the evening host on WTTW and served as the Minds Matter emcee.
 “One thing that sets this event apart for me is the warmth, love, and emotional connection that I feel in this room between physicians, patients, and all of you who support them.”